manu05X/CS-Fundamentals/src/main/java/com/manish/LLD/RideSharingSystem/Notes.md

 Application should allow user onboarding.
 1. add_user(user_detail) : Add basic user details
 2. add_vehicle(vehicle_detail) : Add the user’s vehicle(s) details
-   User should be able to offer a shared ride on a route with details.
+   com.manish.LLD.PropertyPlatformLLD.Type1.User should be able to offer a shared ride on a route with details.
 3. offer_ride(ride_detail)
    Ride will have details like vehicle, origin, destination, available seats.
 (A ride will have no intermediate stops.)